larsulbricht/awesome-digital-assets/readme.md

 ### Tokenized Bank Deposits
 - [DK: Commercial Bank Money Token (CBMT)](https://die-dk.de/media/files/20230523_GBIC_Working_Paper_on_Commercial_Bank_Money_Token_V1.51.pdf) - The commercial bank money token, CBMT, represents a pioneering step towards a more digitalised financial system, achieved by placing commercial bank money onto distributed ledger technology, DLT.
   - [Commercial Bank Money Token: Proof of Concept Report](https://die-dk.de/media/files/240716_DKBDI_position_CBMT_final.pdf) - Report by the BDI on potential use cases of the CBMT.
-  - [CBMT Webinar by DK](https://vimeo.com/944758182) - In this recording of the 90-minute online webinar on CBMT, the banks and industrial companies involved in the CBMT proof-of-concept present the concept of a bank money token, show the technical implementation of practical industry use cases in blockchain environments and answer questions from participants.
+  - [CBMT Webinar by DK](https://vimeo.com/944758182) - In this recording of the 90-minute online webinar on CBMT, the banks and industrial companies involved in the CBMT proof-of-concept present the concept of a commercial bank money token.
 - [Deposit Tokens: A foundation for stable digital money](https://www.oliverwyman.com/content/dam/oliver-wyman/v2/publications/2023/feb/oliver-wyman-jp--morgan-deposit-tokens-report-final.pdf) - Report of Oliver Wyman explaining the role deposit tokens can play in the evolution of digital money.
-- [EBA: Report on Tokenised Deposits](https://www.eba.europa.eu/sites/default/files/2024-12/4b294386-1235-463f-b9b5-08f255160435/Report%20on%20Tokenised%20deposits.pdf) - As part of the European Banking Authority's (EBA) 2024-25 priorities on innovative applications, an analysis on the tokenisation of deposits by credit institutions has been carried out to identify existing cases, potential benefits and challenges, and actions the EBA and competent authorities may take to address any identified issues.
+- [EBA: Report on Tokenised Deposits](https://www.eba.europa.eu/sites/default/files/2024-12/4b294386-1235-463f-b9b5-08f255160435/Report%20on%20Tokenised%20deposits.pdf) - As part of the European Banking Authority's (EBA) 2024-25 priorities on innovative applications, an analysis on the tokenisation of deposits by credit institutions has been carried out to identify existing cases, potential benefits and challenges.

 ### Stablecoins (Privately Issued Money)
-- [Circle Payments Network Whitepaper](https://6778953.fs1.hubspotusercontent-na1.net/hubfs/6778953/PDFs/Whitepapers/CPN_Whitepaper.pdf) - Circle Payments Network brings financial institutions together in a compliant, seamless, and programmable framework to orchestrate global payments in fiat, USDC, and other payment stablecoins.
+- [Circle Payments Network Whitepaper](https://6778953.fs1.hubspotusercontent-na1.net/hubfs/6778953/PDFs/Whitepapers/CPN_Whitepaper.pdf) - Circle Payments Network brings financial institutions together in a compliant, seamless, and programmable framework.
-- [Ubyx: Stablecoin Ubiquity](https://www.ubyx.xyz/) - Ubyx proposes the idea of a clearing system that allows to deposit stablecoins from many issuers and multiple currencies into existing bank and fintech accounts and receive full value with the goal to meet the test for singleness of money.
+- [Ubyx: Stablecoin Ubiquity](https://www.ubyx.xyz/) - Ubyx proposes the idea of a clearing system that allows stablecoins from many issuers to be deposited and multiple currencies into existing bank and fintech accounts with the goal to meet the test for singleness of money.

 ## Decentralized Finance (DeFi)
 - [BIS Paper: Cryptocurrencies and decentralised finance](https://www.bis.org/publ/bppdf/bispap156.htm) - A framework for prudential regulation that can mitigate risks while fostering innovation in the rapidly evolving crypto ecosystem.